Portland Music Venues: 8 Hot Spots for Live Music

 This low-key neighborhood bar — billed as the city’s oldest independent music venue — serves Portland music fans a plate of bluegrass, Americana, roots rock, folk, jazz, old funk and soul.

 Constructed in 1911, the building’s first occupant was a drugstore, followed by a series of bars.
 In 1988, it then became Laurelthirst Public House.
 Thirty years later, the establishment remains home to musicians and bands, offering 16 live shows a week.

 Doug Fir Lounge

-The majority of the entertainers who play Doug Fir include indie rock, punk or folk musicians.
+The majority of entertainers who play Doug Fir include indie rock, punk or folk musicians.
 Occasional CD-release showcases are booked featuring local talent.
 As a bonus, Dour Fir Lounge also ranks among the best American music venues.

 See these Portland music venues and plan a getaway.
 Browse Portland vacation rentals.

 Want some grub before the show?
 Check out the top downtown Portland restaurants.